ror-community/ror-site/README.md

 ## Notes

 - ror-site CSS is also used by [ror-app](https://github.com/ror-community/ror-app).
 Please consider impacts of CSS changes on ror-app.
-- Any menu changes made to ror-site need to be duplicated in [ror-app](https://github.com/ror-community/ror-app)
+- Any header and footer changes made to ror-site need to be duplicated in [ror-app](https://github.com/ror-community/ror-app).
 - The ror-site theme was originally based on the [Hugo Universal Theme](https://themes.gohugo.io/themes/hugo-universal-theme/).